greencardamom/Reftalk/README.md

        qstat  (display the job number)
        qdel <job #>

-     To restart, see above.
+     To restart, see step #3.
 It will pick up where it left off.
 Restarts logged in ~/log/restarts